 The event had been opened by co-founder Bernd Lucke, an economics professor who’d been a member of Merkel’s CDU for 33 years until he abandoned it in 2011 over her bailout policies.
 So he hammered her.
 “We have a government that has failed to comply with the law and the rules and the contracts, and that has blatantly broken its word that it had given to the German people,” he said to rousing applause (video of the first 20 min., in German).

-But this wasn’t the radical fringe of Germany.
 The mood was enthusiastic and serious.
 The people weren’t so young anymore.
 Supporters, by now 13,000, were a well-educated bunch, with a higher concentration of PhDs than any party.
 Among the early supporters were prominent economics professors, ex-members of the CDU, and even Hans-Olaf Henkel, the former president of the Federation of German Industry (BDI), an umbrella lobbying organization representing 100,000 businesses.
 And so the event was orderly, a picture, as the Wirtschafts Woche described it, of the “German bourgeoisie.”

 Many supporters hailed from the center-right CDU and FDP, but AfD didn’t want to be categorized in the classic scheme of left and right.
 “We represent non-ideological values that people of different views can share,” Lucke said.